Kuanhao-Chao/Wheeler_Graph_Toolkit/README.md

 ## Recognizer

 WG recognizing problem is hard.
 It is proved NP-complete by Gibney and Thankachan in 2019, and the time complexity of the pseudocode algorithm is <img src="https://render.githubusercontent.com/render/math?math=2^{e \cdot log\sigma  %2B O(n  %2B e)}">.
-Our recognizer is implemented in C++ and is a factorial algorithm doing minimum permutations.
+We implemented a faster recognizer in C++, and it is a factorial algorithm doing minimum permutations.
 Given a directed graph G with edge labels and random node labels in DOT format, the recognizer answers whether G is a wheeler graph or not and outputs the WG data structure proposed by Gagie (2017).

 ### 1. Building the latest version from `src/`

 ```
 cd ./recognizer/src/

 make
 ```